Flavorful Roasted Veggies

 alicia in the kitchen

 A dish of colorful roasted vegetables like squash, onions, and garlic, seasoned with nutmeg and thyme.
-Save for Later
+Pin it

 A dish of colorful roasted vegetables like squash, onions, and garlic, seasoned with nutmeg and thyme. | Tasteofsavor.com